-The Z1000SX is a great looking bike, with loads of power, great handling and with Bonzo, Ray and Darryll having all owned one in the past I had seen first hand how the bike performed but there was just something that I couldn’t put my finger on to make me go for this model.
+The Z1000SX is a great looking bike, with loads of power, and great handling and with Bonzo, Ray and Darryll having all owned one in the past I had seen first-hand how the bike performed but there was just something that I couldn’t put my finger on to make me go for this model.

 The ZZR1400 was the next contender, again Bonzo and Darryll had both moved on from their SX’s onto the brute of the ZZR1400 but I didn’t find the big Z comfortable enough for me and knew I would be complaining about all the weight on my wrists so that was another no.

 The last bike was the Versys 1000, the original model with its twin vertical headlights was the ugliest bike ever released but the newer, 2015 onwards facelift model it a much better-looking bike, it had the same engine as the Z1000SX (slight retuned) and was way more comfortable, so after looking around the Internet, Facebook, Auto Trader, MCN and eBay I eventually found….Fiona